-ED 380 Education of Exceptional Children
+Education of Exceptional Children

 This course is designed to explore the various areas of exceptionality among children of school age.
 Awareness of the scope and nature of the exceptionality, essential educational procedures and available rehabilitative and legal resources will be studied.
 The course will include a series of pre-practicum experiences documenting a variety of grade levels.
-SPED 580: Graduate students will be required to complete additional reading and research and to prepare a class presentation.
+SPED580: Graduate students will be required to complete additional reading and completes KHS330)